Last updated: November 8, 2018

-Undaunted, the unlikely figure in her bonnet, red bow and dark skirt moved on--and on, and on.
-Working non-stop until dark, Miss Barton comforted the men and assisted the surgeons with their work.
+Undaunted, the unlikely figure in her bonnet, red bow, and dark skirt moved on--and on, and on.
+Working non-stop until dark, Barton comforted the men and assisted the surgeons with their work.
 When night fell, the surgeons were stymied again--this time by lack of light.
-But Miss Barton produced some lanterns from her wagon of supplies, and the thankful doctors went back to work.
+She then produced some lanterns from her wagon of supplies, and the thankful doctors went back to work.

 Barton's timely arrival at the battlefield had not been easy.
 Only the day before, her wagon had been mired near the back of the army's massive supply line.
 Prodded by Barton, her teamsters drove the mules all night to get closer to the front of the line.